 Particularly during the hot summer months, serious food poisoning is a possibility – even in the biggest cities and resorts, and especially in southeastern Turkey.
-In restaurants, avoid dishes that look as if they have been standing around and make sure meat and fish are well grilled.
+In restaurants, avoid dishes that look as if they have been standing around, and make sure meat and fish are well grilled.
 Don’t, whatever you do, eat stuffed mussels in summer.
-If you’re struck down, let the bug run its course and drink lots of fluids; eating plain white rice and yoghurt also helps.
+If you’re struck down, try to let the bug run its course and drink lots of fluids; eating plain white rice and yoghurt also helps.
 Stubborn cases will need a course of antibiotics or Flagyl (metronidazole), the latter effective against giardia and protozoans as well as certain bacteria; pharmacists are trained to recognize symptoms and you don’t need a prescription.

 Bites and stings

 Mosquitoes are sometimes a problem, and since no good topical repellents are available locally, you should bring your own.
 At night mozzies are dispatched with locally sold incense coils (spiral tütsü) or an Esem Mat, a small, electrified tray that slowly vaporizes an odourless disc.
 Hotels and pansiyons in heavily infested areas often have mosquito screens on the windows.

 Jellyfish are an occasional hazard along the Aegean shore.
 Sea urchins, whose spines easily detach if trodden on, are more ubiquitous; the splinters must be removed to prevent infection.
 Snakes and scorpions can lurk among the stones at archeological sites, and in nooks and crannies of ground-floor accommodation.
 There are two kinds of vipers (engerek in Turkish): the deadly, metre-long Ottoman viper, fortunately rare, and the smaller, more common and less dangerous asp viper.
 Neither is particularly aggressive unless disturbed; both are most commonly seen during mild spring days.